CalPlug/python-raven/README.md

 2) The "run_info" table has columns for "name (run name which matches the data in "instantaneous_demand" table), hash, meter_id, time.

 WARNING:  As the SQL logging scripts can read a point every 5-10 seconds from the meter, extended runs of these scripts can lead to large database sizes.
 If this script is run on a low power device, performance can degrade with time unless there is another script or operation that is used to purge or archive historic entries.
 You are warned!
+Occasionally a parsing error will show up for the first read, ignore this.
+Reading will be OK after this first issue.